-In the spring of 2017, while we were relaxing for a few days at U.S. Corps of Engineers Willow Beach Campground , we found and explored Toltec Mounds, a National Historic Landmark and Arkansas State Park not far from the campground.
-The C.O.E. campground is located at the erry Lock and Dam in Willow Beach, not far from Little Rock.
+In the spring of 2017, while we were relaxing for a few days at U.S. Corps of Engineers Willow Beach Campground , we found and explored Toltec Mounds Archeological State Park.
+It’s also registered as a National Historic Landmark.
+The C.O.E. campground is located at the Terry Lock and Dam in Willow Beach, not far from Little Rock.

 As we always, we research to see what there is to do at any of our destinations.
 We actually found this little excursion from a pamphlet we picked up at the Arkansas Welcome Center.